-It also helps to think of Dr. Anthony Fauci, from the National Institutes of Health, a national treasure, and easily the most influential man in American public health.
+Maybe folks have been inspired by Dr. Anthony Fauci, from the National Institutes of Health, a national treasure, and the most trusted person in American public health.
 Dr. Fauci jogs or walks as much as possible—usually about 3 miles a day.
-The man is 79 years old!
+The man will be 80 in December!
 During the coronavirus crisis, he is working 18 hour days.
 Yet, “Almost nothing can stop us,” his running partner says.

-You already know that being physically active is an essential ingredient for the health and well-being of humans.
+Being physically active is an essential ingredient for the health and well-being of humans.
 It positively benefits us in countless critical ways, physically and psychologically.
-And it will help us build a base for the trying times ahead.
+And it will help us build a base for these trying times.
 Right now, the how, when and wheres of getting exercise are not as important as simply getting out there.
-(As of today, “social distancing” and “lockdown” are not intended to prohibit walks.)

 Want more guidance?